 - Support members within their individual experiences.
 Allow members time to share what is going on in their lives and their perspective of different topics.
 Creating a space in your organization for members to feel listened to and supported can greatly increase your organization’s community and culture.

-Although it may seem hard to continue your organization operations, there are many ways to engage your members and build your organization community remotely!
-Get creative and fun with how you communicate digitally with your members and the events you plan for them!
+Although it may seem tedious with all of your other organization operations, there are many easy ways to engage your members and build your organization community!
+Get creative and fun with how you communicate with your members and the events you plan for them!

 What is a community?